-\triangle Confirm the correct location of all the logs before proceeding with the placement of the granular burner medium, ensuring that all the logs are firmly seated in their correct positions and that the ports of the main burner are clean and clear of any debris that may have been shed during the log installation.
+Before proceeding with the placement of granular burner medium, confirm that all the logs are firmly seated and in their correct positions.
+Ensure to follow any specific instructions of the "LOG LOCATION GUIDE" that is attached to the burner box glass for any additional placement information, a copy of this guide is also reproduced on page 41.

+Ensure that the ports of the main burner are clean and clear of any debris that may have been shed during the installation of the log set.